Skip to main content

 Clinical Manifestations of Thyroid Dysfunction on Male Fertility

 The clinical impact of an imbalanced thyroid on male fertility is observable through standard semen analysis and hormonal lab panels.
-Both and create distinct, yet equally problematic, alterations in reproductive parameters.
+Both hypothyroidism and hyperthyroidism create distinct, yet equally problematic, alterations in reproductive parameters.
 Correcting the underlying thyroid condition is often the key to normalizing these markers.

 Table 1 ∞ Comparative Impact of Thyroid Status on Male Fertility Parameters